HadrienG/2019_classifiers_benchmark/README.md

 | Salmon     | 0.13.1     | No             | No  | GPL3    |
 | Sourmash   | 2.0.0      | No             | No  | BSD     |

+All the software have their docker image, using the same base and installed via `conda`

 ## Databases

-As of `Tue Mar 6` There are 9655 complete bacterial genomes, 13892 viral genomes and 292 archaeal genomes available in NCBI genomes, for a total of 23839 genomes.
+As of `2019-04-16` There are 13193 complete bacterial genomes, 8583 viral genomes and 283 archaeal genomes available in RefSeq complete genomes, for a total of 16877 genomes.

-We'll use a fraction of this in order to render this benchmark possible.

-- [ ] Agree on number of genomes to select (1000?)
-- [ ] Agree on selection criteria
-- [ ] Select genomes
-- [ ] Build the databases for the selected software
+To download them, use `make download`

+They'll be placed in `db`

 ## Datasets